If you want to know What To Look For In A Gaming Monitor, you came to the right spot.

 However, it has slightly dark gamma and no sRGB gamut option.
 If you don’t mind missing out on the bells and whistles of high-end monitors, this is a great, affordable alternative.

-However, if you want a monitor that can handle anything and everything, you’ll need to ramp up your budget.
-For instance, the Porsche Design AOC Agon PD27 is a 27-inch screen with 1440p resolution and 240Hz refresh rate.
+However, if you want a gaming monitor that can handle anything and everything, you’ll need to ramp up your budget.
+For instance, the Porsche Design AOC Agon PD27 is a 27-inch screen size with 1440p resolution and 240Hz refresh rate.

 Priced at almost $800, it gives you excellent contrast and color, smooth motion, and very low input lag.
 Ultimately, your budget will determine what kind of monitor you can get.